jadecobra/python_tdd_exercises/source/Setup a Test Driven Development Environment.rst

         |   ╰──test_{PROJECT_NAME}.py
         ╰──{PROJECT_NAME}.py

-The Test Driven Development mantra paraphrased is ``RED GREEN REFACTOR``
+The Test Driven Development cycle paraphrased is ``RED GREEN REFACTOR``

 * **RED**: make it fail - write a failing test to make sure the test works
 * **GREEN**: make it pass - write only the code necessary to make the test pass